(click to skip ahead)

 Your STEM Future - STEM Academic Interests

 Caltech has a rigorous core curriculum and students don't declare a major until the end of their first year.
-However, some students arrive knowing which academic fields and areas already most excite them, or which novel fields and areas they most want to explore. *Note that you are under no obligation to follow this choice if admitted.
+However, some students arrive knowing which academic fields and areas already most excite them, or which novel fields and areas they most want to explore.

-a) If you had to choose an area of interest or two today, what would you choose?
+a) If you had to choose an area of interest or two today, what would you choose? *Note that you are under no obligation to follow this choice if admitted.

 b) Why did you choose your proposed area of interest?
 If you selected 'other', what topics are you interested in pursuing?
-(Min: 100 / Max: 200 words)
+(Min:100/Max:200 words)

-Your STEM Present - STEM Curiosity
+Your STEM Present: Curiosity

-Your STEM Past - STEM Experiences
+Your STEM Past: Prior Experiences

 Creativity in Action Question

 The creativity, inventiveness, and innovation of Caltech's students, faculty, and researchers have won Nobel Prizes and put rovers on Mars.
 But Techers also imagine smaller-scale innovations every day, from new ways to design solar cells to how to 3D-print dorm decor to experimenting in the kitchen.
 How have you been a creator, inventor, or innovator in your own life?
-(Min: 200 / Max: 250 words)
+(Min: 100 / Max: 200 words)

-Optional Short Answer Questions
+Required Short Answer Questions

 Optional Academic Short Answer Questions